KomodoPlatform/komodefi-wasm-rpc/README.md

 cp .env.example .env
 ```

-Change the port values in the .env file if necessary.
+- Change the port values in the .env file if necessary.
 The VITE_WASM_BIN value will be set automatically when updating the wasm lib using the `update_wasm.sh` script
+- Update the MM2.json file with the appropriate values

 ## Usage with docker